 Correction: Due to an editing error, an earlier version of this story incorrectly attributed a phrase to Massachusetts US Attorney Andrew Lelling.

 David Abel can be reached at firstname.lastname@example.org.
 Follow him on Twitter @davabel.
 Jeremy C. Fox can be reached at email@example.com.
 Follow him on Twitter @jeremycfox.
-Tonya Alanez can be reached at firstname.lastname@example.org or 617-929-1579.
+Tonya Alanez can be reached at firstname.lastname@example.org.
 Follow her on Twitter @talanez.